Popeye09/unique-file-lister/doc/specification.md

   - **Query Parameter**: `username` - The Linux username of the requester.
   - **Functionality**:
     - Recursively traverse the directory and find files with unique base name.
-    - Return a JSON array of file base names with number of occurrences with that unique name.
+    - Return a JSON array of file base names with number of occurrences.
     - Log the query (username, timestamp, directory) in the database.

 ### HistoryService